 In-House Team

 An in-house team is one that you directly employ.
 They work within your business and get special training from you.
 Hence, they have deep familiarity with your goods, an excellent understanding of your organization’s culture, and direct relationships to other departments.
+Organizations with highly integrated in-house customer support teams tend to see approximately 20 % higher customer satisfaction scores, while the fully loaded cost per call averages $7–$9 depending on context.

 Internal Team